Aliases for AIRE Gene

 This gene encodes a transcriptional regulator that forms nuclear bodies and interacts with the transcriptional coactivator CREB binding protein.
 The encoded protein plays an important role in immunity by regulating the expression of autoantigens and negative selection of autoreactive T-cells in the thymus.
 Mutations in this gene cause the rare autosomal-recessive systemic autoimmune disease termed autoimmune polyendocrinopathy with candidiasis and ectodermal dystrophy (APECED). [provided by RefSeq, Jun 2012]

 GeneCards Summary for AIRE Gene

 AIRE (Autoimmune Regulator) is a Protein Coding gene.
-Diseases associated with AIRE include autoimmune polyendocrinopathy syndrome , type i, with or without reversible metaphyseal dysplasia and autoimmune polyendocrine syndrome type 1.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Primary immunodeficiency.
+Diseases associated with AIRE include autoimmune polyendocrine syndrome type 1 and autoimmune polyendocrinopathy syndrome , type i, with or without reversible metaphyseal dysplasia.
+Among its related pathways are Antigen processing- Ubiquitination and Proteasome degradation and Primary immunodeficiency.
 GO annotations related to this gene include identical protein binding and transcription regulatory region DNA binding.
 An important paralog of this gene is TRIM28.

 UniProtKB/Swiss-Prot for AIRE Gene